Republicans warn Biden: The next debt limit increase won’t be so easy

 So entitlement programs remained untouched, and rather than allowing the discretionary spending cuts to take effect — distributed evenly between military and domestic spending to maximize political pain — Congress voted to reset the caps every two years until the BCA expired this year.

-That has prompted some conservatives to resolve not to go down the same path and instead strategize to find a different way to curb federal spending over the long term.
+That has prompted some conservatives to resolve not to go down the same path and instead try to find a different way to curb federal spending over the long term.

-Cesar Ybarra, senior director of legislative affairs for FreedomWorks, a conservative advocacy group that has helped rally grass roots support for hard-edge legislative tactics, called the Budget Control Act a “total disaster” in hindsight.
+Cesar Ybarra, senior director of legislative affairs for FreedomWorks, a conservative advocacy group that has helped rally grass-roots support for hard-edge legislative tactics, called the Budget Control Act a “total disaster” in hindsight.

 “They cheated their way through the budget caps.
 So was it a success?
 Probably not,” he said.
 “Republicans cannot try to push policies that they’ve already failed on.
 Let’s try something new.”

-Some Republicans, such as Sen. Rand Paul (R-Ky.) and multiple Freedom Caucus members, said in interviews that they favored an approach pushed by conservatives in 2011 — so-called “cut, cap and balance.”
-That involved not only immediate cuts to federal spending, but caps to future federal spending, to no more than 20 percent of yearly gross domestic product as well as new constitutional amendment enshrining that spending cap, requiring a balanced yearly budget and imposing a two-thirds supermajority requirement for future tax hikes.
+Some Republicans, such as Sen. Rand Paul (R-Ky.) and multiple Freedom Caucus members, said in interviews that they favored an approach pushed by conservatives in 2011 — “cut, cap and balance.”
+That involved not only immediate cuts to federal spending but also caps on future spending, to no more than 20 percent of yearly gross domestic product, as well as a new constitutional amendment enshrining that spending cap, requiring a balanced yearly budget and imposing a two-thirds supermajority requirement for future tax increases.

-Such an approach would require drastic cuts to federal programs — likely including Medicare and other entitlements — and it had virtually no Democratic support in 2011, and it is even more unlikely to win any Democratic support now.
+Such an approach would require drastic cuts to federal programs — likely including Medicare and other entitlements — and it had virtually no Democratic support in 2011.
+It is even more unlikely to win any Democratic support now.

-While then-President Barack Obama acknowledged the national debt as a serious problem and engaged in serious negotiations with Republicans led by then-House Speaker John A. Boehner, it is unclear whether party leaders come 2023 would entertain a similar dialogue.
+While Obama acknowledged the national debt as a serious problem and engaged in serious negotiations with Republicans led by then-House Speaker John A. Boehner (Ohio), it is unclear whether party leaders come 2023 would entertain a similar dialogue.

-Biden played a key role in the 2011 clash, serving as the White House’s key emissary to Capitol Hill, negotiating a final deal with McConnell, his longtime former colleague in the Senate.
+Biden played a key role in the 2011 clash, serving as the White House’s key emissary to Capitol Hill and negotiating a final deal with McConnell, his longtime former colleague in the Senate.
 During this year’s debt drama, he maintained a relatively hands-off posture, encouraging Republicans to come to terms on a deal without directly engaging in negotiations.

 He may not have that luxury after the midterms, with even more sober-minded Republicans preparing to win significant fiscal concessions.
-A prelude to the potential coming showdown came in 2018, when Congress set up a special committee to study possible reforms to the budget and appropriations process.
+A prelude to the potential showdown came in 2018, when Congress set up a special committee to study possible reforms to the budget and appropriations process.

-Both Republicans and Democrats hoped that panel might offer solutions to a dysfunctional cycle of deadline-driven negotiation and brinkmanship.
+Republicans and Democrats alike hoped that panel might offer solutions to a dysfunctional cycle of deadline-driven negotiation and brinkmanship.
 But the two parties ultimately found little to agree on except the desire to move from a one-year to two-year budget cycle and some other marginal process changes.

 Rep. Steve Womack (R-Ark.), a co-chairman of that committee and a former Budget Committee chairman, said the panel’s fizzle has Republicans thinking about the next debt ceiling clash as a chance to force “a real conversation” about fiscal issues that simply hasn’t been able to happen under other circumstances.